mjroeleveld/switchGPU/README.md

 Download the zipped Automator file (switchGPU.zip), unzip it and drag it to your programs folder.
 Go to 'System settings > Users and groups > Log in' and add switchGPU from the programs folder using the plus sign.
 Tick the box in the dialog and you're good to go: switchGPU will start the next time you login.

 ##How it works
 When you login, the automator program will start the integrated switchGPU script that installs gfxCardStatus at its first run.
-Next, the script will start gfxCardStatus three times consecutively to address the problem of the selection (which GPU) not being preserved immediately.
+Next, the script will start gfxCardStatus three times consecutively to address the problem of the selection (which GPU) not being preserved immediately. switchGPU uses a version of gfxCardStatus that accepts the mode you want to start the program in as a parameter.
+In this way, gfxCardStatus will always start in integrated GPU mode.

 ##Credits
 [gfxCardStatus][2]